mrpeerat/OSKut/README.md

   - ws1000: The model trained on Wisesight-1000 and test on Wisesight-160
   - tnhc: The model trained on TNHC (80:20 train&test split with random seed 42)
   - BEST: The model trained on BEST-2010 Corpus (NECTEC)
+  - SCADS: The model trained on SCADS-21 Corpus (VISTEC)
   ```python
   sefr_cut.load_model(engine='ws1000')
   # OR